 Nothing about us without us!

 The biggest obstacle to the inclusion of the disabled is stigma and negative attitudes in society.
 The Atlas Alliance contributes to the disabled themselves being able to fight for their rights by supporting and strengthening the disabled's own organizations in our partner countries.
-Our development aid work is divided into five thematic areas: Human rights and organizational development, including education, health and rehabilitation, work and income, and crisis and conflict.
+Our development aid work is divided into five thematic areas: Human rights and organizational development, inclusive education, health and rehabilitation, work and income, and crisis and conflict.

 In addition, the Atlas Alliance offers training and counselling to Norwegian and international aid organizations to help them achieve evident equality and the inclusion of the disabled in their international aid work.